- What is a trachelectomy?

 Conception may be difficult.
 The risk of miscarriage among people who have had a trachelectomy is significantly higher than the norm, and any fetus carried to term must be delivered by caesarian section (C-section).

-Trachelectomy surgery may be performed either vaginally or abdominally.
-Vaginal surgery is more commonly performed, however, abdominal surgery is more appropriate for people with larger cancerous lesions.
+Trachelectomy surgery is carried out in a hospital, under general anesthetic.
+It may be performed either vaginally or abdominally: vaginal surgery is the most commonly performed method, though abdominal surgery may be more appropriate for people with larger cancerous lesions.

 Abdominal trachelectomy may be performed by hand, or be laparoscopic or robotically assisted.
 Laparoscopic surgery is less painful, with a shorter recovery time and a lower risk of infection, though it also increases the risk of damage to the surrounding organs and the urinary tract.
 Robotically-assisted trachelectomy takes longer to perform, but has a shorter recovery time, with less potential for blood loss and fewer possible complications.
 As a trachelectomy is not a common surgical procedure, it is often performed at specialized gynecological centers.